 In my recipe search I ran across many that involved mascarpone cheese.
 Those recipes from Italy put the cheese in the cavity and sealed the skin.
 Generally, they involve cooking the entire bird in a pot on the stove.
 I understand that this can be done, but it seems like a lot of work to me.
 Further, wouldn’t cheese in the cavity just melt out?

 I decided to use this in conjunction with the Zuni recipe.
-I prepped the bird overnight with a dry brine (after getting rid of many find feathers).
+I prepped the bird overnight with a dry brine (after getting rid of many leftover feathers).
 Then, while the oven was preheating I mixed some mascarpone with a bit of salt, garlic, and thyme.
 I dropped about a tablespoon under the skin over the breasts and thighs and then proceeded to roast as directed by Zuni.

 In the end, there was a lot of fat in the pan, and some charred cheese on the breast (I can only imagine that this would have been worse in the original recipe) but still the bird was beautiful.
 The cheese under the skin gave a nice creamy flavor to the meat.
 The meat itself is definitely one step gamier than chicken.
 The breast was like chicken thigh.
 The thigh was like turkey leg.